 Stroll along the water in Freetown Christiana.
 The name explains it all – Christiana freetown is a free state within the city of Copenhagen.
 It’s a more alternative neighborhood where you can find many home-made houses, workshops, art galleries, eateries, … next to the beautiful nature.
 It is very impressive to explore this community.

-If you want to experience the real urban vibes, head to Superkilen, a hip public city park with playground where people try to encourage cultural integration.
+If you want to experience the real urban vibes, head to Superkilen.
+This is a hip public city park with a childerens playground.
+The idea for this park was to create a place where people encourage cultural integration.
 The park is decorated in a unique but trendy way with street art and is therefore a popular attraction for people who want to take an artistic photo.

 The amusement park Tivoli was high on our bucket list when visiting Copenhagen.
 Unfortunately, the 2nd oldest attraction park in the world was closed during our stay.
 Nevertheless, we definitely recommend to visit it.